A warm welcome in l’Acadie.

 Acadians are descendants of French settlers who arrived in New Brunswick during the 17th and 18th centuries.
 Today, they’re most easily identified (aside from their unique French accents) by their love of life.
 This is a joyful culture that celebrates its fierce pride all over the province.
 Visit, and you’ll find yourself welcomed with open arms into the festivals, gatherings, and homes of l’Acadie.

 From the North Shore to the Acadian Peninsula and the Acadia of the Southeast, the Acadian lifestyle has been shaped by the sea.
 All along this route, you’re invited to enjoy a beach vacation enriched with culture and vibrant communities.
 Museums, historic sites, and living-history villages bring the Acadians’ remarkable 400-year history to life, while restaurants and galleries provide a distinctively modern connection to the past.
+Feel the pulse of contemporary Acadie in Moncton and Dieppe, the vibrant urban hub of today’s francophone community.

 The Village historique acadien brings to life the ancestral customs and traditional trades of Acadians from 1770 to 1949.
 Help with farm chores, take an Acadian cooking class, or explore more than 55 historic buildings to learn from costumed interpreters.